 Summer rolls are one of my favorite ways to include more veggies into our diet, while keeping it simple, light and healthy.
-These vietnamese summer rolls are made with rice paper filled with whatever you like – chicken, shrimp, vegetables or even fruit.
-They are flavourful and crunchy, and if you make a tasty dipping sauce, you’ve got yourself a delicious meal in no time at all!
+These Vietnamese summer rolls are made with rice paper filled with whatever you like – chicken, shrimp, vegetables or even fruit.
+They are flavorful and crunchy, and if you make a tasty dipping sauce, you’ve got yourself a delicious meal in no time at all!

-How to Make A Summer Roll – Tips
+Summer Roll Tips

 Rolling your summer rolls can take a little practice but trust me, you’ll be wrapping them up like a pro in no time!
 Here are a few tips to get you started:

-- Don’t over soak the wrapper.
-You just need to place them in a pan of water, and flip them once to make sure both sides are soaked in water.
+Don’t over soak the wrapper – You just need to place them in a pan of water, and flip them once to make sure both sides are soaked in water.
 Take them out in 10 seconds.
 Anymore than that, and your rice paper will get too soggy and difficult to handle.

-- If you’re gentle with the paper it won’t stick to your surfaces but it WILL stick to itself so be careful with it, and lay it down before it’s fully soft.
+Watch Where It Sticks – If you’re gentle with the paper it won’t stick to your surfaces but it WILL stick to itself so be careful with it, and lay it down before it’s fully soft.

-- Have all your toppings chopped and ready to go for speedy rolling!
+Prep First – Have all your toppings chopped and ready to go for speedy rolling!

-- It’s important to wrap them tightly so that when you cut them the filling doesn’t just fall out.
+Keep It Tight – It’s important to wrap them tightly so that when you cut them the filling doesn’t just fall out.
 Think of them like a tightly wrapper burrito.

-- Don’t over-stuff your wrapper, keep at least an inch margin around all sides so that you have plenty of room to roll.
+Less Is More – Don’t over-stuff your wrapper, keep at least an inch margin around all sides so that you have plenty of room to roll.

-- 1 cucumber, peeled and cut into thin strips
+- 1 cucumber peeled and cut into thin strips

-- 1/4 head purple cabbage, chopped or shredded
+- 1/4 head purple cabbage chopped or shredded

 - 10 sheets rice paper

-- Fill a shallow dish with water.
+Fill a shallow dish with water.
 Immerse the rice paper in the water and flip so that both sides are soaked.
 Remove it within a few seconds and place it on your kitchen board or clean kitchen counter.

-- Start layering your toppings in such a way that they are log shaped on the side closest to you after leaving an inch from the edge.
+Start layering your toppings in such a way that they are log shaped on the side closest to you after leaving an inch from the edge.

-- Fold the sides in.
+Fold the sides in.
 Gently lift the edge closest to you and tuck it over the toppings.
 Continue rolling until you get to the end of the sheet.

-- Cover the roll with a wet paper towel so they don't dry out.
+Cover the roll with a wet paper towel so they don't dry out.

-- Repeat till all the fillings are divided between the rolls.
+Repeat till all the fillings are divided between the rolls.

-- Serve with your favorite dipping sauce and ENJOY!
+Serve with your favorite dipping sauce and ENJOY!

 This post originally published on Somewhat Simple in October 2015.
-It was updated in July 2017.
+It was updated in March 2020.